micrisor/NAT-ML/README.rst

 This repository also contains all the code necessary to reproduce the results in the paper.
 In particular:

+- **validation_online** contains the code necessary to apply the integrated model on the validation dataset or any other dataset.

+  * Run *Predict from csv file.ipynb* to apply the model on a dataset stored in a csv file.
+By default, the notebook applies the models on the validation dataset.
+  * Run *Predict from single case.ipynb* to apply the model on a single case.
+This is the code-based equivalent to the Binder dashboard linked above.

 * **training_code** contains the code necessary to train the models from scratch.

   * Run *schedule.py* to train all the standard models on an HPC cluster.